aaronbloomfield/pdr/ibcm/ibcm.md

 set](../slides/08-ibcm.html) and the [IBCM book chapter](../book/index.html).
 The material in both of those largely duplicates itself, but in different formats.
 IBCM is utilized through an online set of web pages, described next.
+A few C++ utilities are described at the bottom of this page.

 Website